rukhov/analog-tv-tools/README.md

 ## Build
 You can download pre-built binaries from the GitHub Actions page: https://github.com/rukhov/analog-tv-tools/actions.
 Locate the most recent successful build, and download the artifacts compatible with your operating system.
-Currently, only Windows and Ubuntu Linux are supported.

 ##
 Copyright &copy; 2025 Roman Ukhov